helenclx/leilukin-site/src/pages/about.md

 Feel free to drop a message and say hi on [my guestbook](/guestbook)!

-This site is currently hosted on Netlify.
-Originally, this site was hosted on Neocities, but it was [moved to Netlify on 31 May 2024](/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub).
-That said, I still log in to Neocities, so if you also have a Neocities account, you can follow me through [my Neocities profile](https://neocities.org/site/leilukin).
+`leilukin.com` is hosted on Netlify.

+Originally, {{ sitemeta.siteName }} was hosted on Neocities exclusively.
+WhileI am still deploying this site to Neocities, visiting `leilukin.neocities.org` will redirect you to `leilukin.com`.
+That said, if you also have a Neocities account, you can still follow me through [my Neocities profile](https://neocities.org/site/leilukin).

 ### Link to This Site